Inside traders have more to fear when they stand before Manhattan federal judges for sentencing.

 “White-collar sentences all across the U.S. are going up,” Podgor said in a phone interview.

 Most of those sentenced in Manhattan since 2011 have been connected to hedge fund Galleon Group LLC or the expert- networking firm Primary Global Research LLC.
 Other cases involved unrelated tips about Walt Disney Co.
-(DIS), Human Genome Sciences Inc. (HGSI) and Mariner Energy Inc. The crackdown has been focused in New York because it is home to many of the banks, hedge funds and stock exchanges where the crimes took place.
+(DIS:US), Human Genome Sciences Inc. (HGSI:US) and Mariner Energy Inc. The crackdown has been focused in New York because it is home to many of the banks, hedge funds and stock exchanges where the crimes took place.

 The longest prison terms were imposed last year on Raj Rajaratnam, 55, the Galleon co-founder who got 11 years, and ex- Galleon trader Zvi Goffer, who was sentenced to 10 years.
 Gupta, 63, who was convicted by a jury last month, will be sentenced on Oct.
 18 for leaking tips to Rajaratnam.
 Prosecutors in the office of U.S. Attorney Preet Bharara in Manhattan haven’t recommended a prison term for him yet.